Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 const ExtensionUtils = imports.misc.extensionUtils;
 const Me             = imports.misc.extensionUtils.getCurrentExtension();
 const utils          = Me.imports.src.utils;
+const ShaderFactory  = Me.imports.src.ShaderFactory.ShaderFactory;

 //////////////////////////////////////////////////////////////////////////////////////////
 // This effect ...                                                                      //
 // <- Please add a description of your effect here ->                                   //
 //////////////////////////////////////////////////////////////////////////////////////////

-// The shader class for this effect is registered further down in this file.
-When this
-// effect is used for the first time, an instance of this shader class is created.
-Once
-// the effect is finished, the shader will be stored in the freeShaders array and will
-// then be reused if a new shader is requested.
-ShaderClass which will be used whenever
-// this effect is used.
-let ShaderClass = null;
-let freeShaders = [];

-// The effect class is completely static.
-It can be used to get some metadata (like the
+// The effect class can be used to get some metadata (like the effect's name or supported
-// effect's name or supported GNOME Shell versions), to initialize the respective page of
+// GNOME Shell versions), to initialize the respective page of the settings dialog, as
-// the settings dialog, as well as to create the actual shader for the effect. var SimpleFade = class SimpleFade {
+// well as to create the actual shader for the effect. var SimpleFade = class SimpleFade {

+  // The constructor creates a ShaderFactory which will be used by extension.js to create
+  // shader instances for this effect.
+The shaders will be automagically created using the
+  // GLSL file in resources/shaders/<nick>.glsl.
+The callback will be called for each
+  // newly created shader instance. constructor() {
+    this.shaderFactory = new ShaderFactory(this.getNick(), (shader) => {
+      // We import Clutter in this function as it is not available in the preferences
+      // process.
+This creator function of the ShaderFactory is only called within GNOME
+      // Shell's process.
+      const Clutter = imports.gi.Clutter;

+      // Store uniform locations of newly created shaders. shader._uForOpening = shader.get_uniform_location('uForOpening');
+      shader._uFadeWidth  = shader.get_uniform_location('uFadeWidth');

+      // Write all uniform values at the start of each animation. shader.connect('begin-animation', (shader, settings) => {
+        shader.set_uniform_float(shader._uForOpening, 1, [forOpening]);
+        shader.set_uniform_float(shader._uFadeWidth, 1, [settings.get_double('simple-fade-width')]);
+      });
+    });
+  }

   // ---------------------------------------------------------------------------- metadata